scateu/scateu.github.io/_pages/about.md

     - Only wimps use tape backup: real men just upload their important stuff on ftp, and let the rest of the world mirror it ;)
        - Torvalds, Linus (1996-07-20).

+    - We are drowning in information, but starved for knowledge." - John Naisbitt

 ## 2 Projects